Generic Name: calcium chloride, magnesium chloride, potassium chloride and sodium chloride

 INSTRUCTIONS FOR USE

 Tear outer wrap at notch and remove solution container.
+Visually inspect the container.
+If the outlet port protector is damaged, detached, or not present, discard container as solution path sterility may be impaired.
 If supplemental medication is desired, follow directions below before preparing for administration.
 Some opacity of the plastic due to moisture absorption during the sterilization process may be observed.
 This is normal and does not affect the solution quality or safety.
 The opacity will diminish gradually.
 To add 10 mL of 8.4% Sodium Bicarbonate Injection, USP, Hospira1 List 4900, and other supplemental medication, follow directions below before preparing for administration.

 To Add Medication